Natural extensions of embeddable semigroup actions: Introduction

 A key aspect to consider is the choice of the group $G$ for constructing the natural extension.
-While for $\N^d$-actions we have a natural and intuitive candidate in $\Z^d$, in the more general setting identifying an appropriate group $G$ becomes a fundamental challenge which raises some intrincate algebraic questions.
+While for $\N^d$-actions we have an intuitive candidate in $\Z^d$, in the more general setting identifying an appropriate group $G$ becomes a fundamental challenge which raises some intrincate algebraic questions.
 In particular, it may not be immediately clear whether such a group even exists, or whether there is only one such candidate.
-It turns out that the characterization of which semigroups can be embedded into groups is complicated \cite[Chapter 12]{CliffordII}, and, even in the embeddable case, there might be several choices for $G$, where algebraic properties of the target group have important dynamical implications, as we shall see below, leading to different constructions or insights.
+It turns out that the characterization of which semigroups can be embedded into groups is complicated \cite[Chapter 12]{CliffordII} and, even in the embeddable case, there might be several choices for $G$.

-In this paper, we begin by addressing these questions for a specific yet important class of semigroups: the \emph{reversible} ones, a class that includes, in particular, all Abelian semigroups.
-We then extend our focus to non-reversible embeddable semigroups, such as free semigroups of finite rank.
-In doing so, we demonstrate that the classical natural extension framework requires significant generalization to accommodate these more complex settings.
-Inspired by the classical construction in $\N$ and translating it to the language of general semigroups, we propose the following main definition: \begin{restatable}{defn}{maindefinition} Let $S$ be an embeddable monoid, $S\overset{\alpha}{\acts}X$ a continuous action and $\receivingSgroup = (G,\eta)$ a receiving group. \begin{enumerate} \item[\textup{(i)}] A $\receivingSgroup$-\textbf{extension} of $\alpha$ is a tuple $\Gextension = (\GextensionSet,\beta,\genextmap)$, where $\beta$ is a continuous action $G\acts \GextensionSet$ and $\genextmap\colon \GextensionSet\rightarrow X$ is surjective, continuous, and such that